beemojs/dev/packages/config-babel/README.md

 ## Setup

-Create a `configs/babel.ts` file in your configuration module that re-exports this config.
+Create a `configs/babel.ts` file in your Beemo configuration module that re-exports this config.

 ```ts
 export { default } from '@beemo/config-babel';